You can claim both the credit and the exclusion for expenses of adopting an eligible child.

 - For the adoption of your spouse's child

-- Paid or reimbursed by your employer or otherwise
+- Reimbursed by your employer or otherwise

 - Allowed as a credit or deduction under any other provision of federal income tax law